tarwn/lessthandot-hugo/blogs/content/posts/2013-12-30-a-new-solution-for-monitoring.md

   - Microsoft SQL Server Admin

 ---
 Monitoring a SQL Server environment is one of the many tasks a DBA should be performing on a regular basis.
-However, you need to know more than “Is my SQL Server still running?
-Did my backups complete?”
+However, you need to know more than "Is my SQL Server still running?
+Did my backups complete?"
 You should know what your average performance is over time – baselines.
 You should be able to get notifications if there is a long-running query, or if a disk is running low on space, or if there is blocking.

 There are a lot of data points on any one SQL Server to monitor, and writing the tools to do so is time-consuming, tedious – and unnecessary.
 Lots of companies have done the work for you – no need to reinvent the wheel.